Un-Thinkable (I'm Ready): Critical reception

 Mariel Concepcion from Billboard magazine called the song the album's "standout track".
 Concepcion said that Keys "goes from entertaining puppy love to confessing deeper emotions", adding that she "sings nervously over extended piano strokes" and "has never sounded quite as vulnerable and exposed as she does here."
 Ashante Infantry from Toronto Star also picked the song as the album's top track saying "Keys is as sexy as she's ever been on the sultry" track.
 Allison Stewart from The Washington Post said that Drake's appearance on the song is pointless, "filling some sort of unspoken requirement that every female R&B album contain an appearance by at least one cool-but-unthreatening hip-hop star."
 Molly Lambert of Pitchfork ranked the song as the 64th best song of the year, writing: "Keys always puts out one perfect song per album.
 It's an instant babymaking classic.
 Skittering beats, trembling synths, deep piano chord progressions, and floating drums.
 It sounds like it was recorded in a downtempo underwater sex chamber or inside a neon motel sign ...
 It is the eye of the quiet storm."
+In February 2025, Billboard ranked the song at number twenty-one on their list of The Top 50 R&B Love Songs of All Time.